-This article explains everything you need to know about shirataki noodles and their benefits.
+This article explains everything you need to know about shirataki noodles, including their benefits and cooking instructions.

 Shirataki noodles are long, white noodles.
 They are often called miracle noodles or konjac noodles.

 "Shirataki" is Japanese for "white waterfall," which describes the noodles' translucent appearance.
-This is what they look like: The noodles are made by combining glucomannan flour with water and a small amount of lime water, which helps the noodles hold their shape.
+They’re made by mixing glucomannan flour with regular water and a little lime water, which helps the noodles hold their shape.

-The mixture is boiled and then shaped into the forms of noodles or rice.
+The mixture is boiled and then shaped into noodles or rice-like pieces.

 Shirataki noodles contain a lot of water.
 In fact, they are about 97% water and 3% glucomannan fiber.
 They're also very low in calories and contain no digestible carbs.

-Glucomannan is a highly viscous fiber.
-Viscous fiber is a type of soluble fiber, and one of its main characteristics is the ability to absorb water and form a gel.
+Glucomannan is a highly viscous fiber, which is a type of soluble fiber that can absorb water to form a gel.

 In fact, glucomannan can absorb up to 50 times its weight in water, as reflected in shirataki noodles' extremely high water content (1).

-These noodles move through the digestive system very slowly, which helps you feel full and delays nutrient absorption into the bloodstream (2).
+These noodles move through your digestive system very slowly, which helps you feel full and delays nutrient absorption into your bloodstream (2).

 In addition, viscous fiber functions as a prebiotic.
 It nourishes the bacteria living in your colon, also known as the gut flora or microbiota.

-A recent human study found that fermenting glucomannan fiber to short-chain fatty acids produces one calorie per gram (6).
+A recent human study estimated that fermenting glucomannan to short-chain fatty acids produces one calorie per gram of fiber (6).

-Since a typical serving of shirataki noodles contains about 1–3 grams of glucomannan, it's essentially a calorie-free, carb-free food.
+Since a typical 4-ounce (113-gram) serving of shirataki noodles contains about 1–3 grams of glucomannan, it's essentially a calorie-free, carb-free food.

-Bottom Line: Glucomannan is a viscous fiber that can hold onto water and slow down digestion.
-In the colon, it's fermented into short-chain fatty acids that may provide several health benefits.
+Summary Glucomannan is a viscous fiber that can hold onto water and slow down digestion.
+In your colon, it's fermented into short-chain fatty acids that may provide several health benefits.

 Shirataki noodles can be a powerful weight loss tool.

-In addition, fermenting fiber into short-chain fatty acids can stimulate the release of a gut hormone known as PYY, which increases feelings of fullness (9).
+In addition, fermenting fiber into short-chain fatty acids can stimulate the release of a gut hormone that increases feelings of fullness (9).

 In one study, people who took glucomannan alone or with other types of fiber lost significantly more weight on a low-calorie diet, compared to the placebo group (11).

-In another study, obese people who took glucomannan every day for 8 weeks lost 5.5 lbs (2.5 kg) without eating less or changing their exercise habits (12).
+In another study, obese people who took glucomannan every day for eight weeks lost 5.5 pounds (2.5 kg) without eating less or changing their exercise habits (12).

-However, another 8-week study found no difference in weight loss between overweight and obese people who took glucomannan and those who did not (13).
+However, another eight-week study observed no difference in weight loss between overweight and obese people who took glucomannan and those who did not (13).